 Sofia Zambrano is Assistant Professor at the Institute of Social and Preventive Medicine (ISPM) at the University of Bern funded via an SNSF Eccellenza Professorial Fellowship.
 Her research interests lie predominantly in understanding the attitudes, experiences, and emotions of health professionals and medical students when dealing with difficult decisions, particularly when treating patients with advanced diseases and in the end-of-life context.
 Prof. Zambrano’s Eccellenza Fellowship aims to deepen the understanding of how physician emotions can be best integrated in the practice of medicine, not only to improve physicians’ wellbeing, but also patient care.

-In addition to the Eccellenza funding, Prof. Zambrano has received grants from the Swiss National Science Foundation (SNSF) as principal investigator to study physicians’ uncertainty in decision making, from the Swiss Cancer League as a co-investigator to study communication about imminent death, and from the Federal Office of Public Health to study bereaved caregivers’ needs.
+In addition to the Eccellenza funding, Prof. Zambrano has received grants as a Principal Investigator from the Swiss Academy of Medical Sciences (SAMW) to study Swiss junior physicians’ moral distress and from the Swiss National Science Foundation (SNSF) to study physicians’ uncertainty in decision making.
+She has also received funding as a co-applicant from the Swiss Cancer League to study communication about imminent death, and from the Swiss Federal Office of Public Health to study bereaved caregivers’ needs.

 She obtained her PhD from The University of Adelaide in 2012 and her dissertation on how physicians experience the death of their patients was awarded the Dean’s Commendation for Research Excellence.
-Trained as a psychologist in Colombia, she has had experience counselling patients and their families in the palliative care setting in Colombia and in Australia.
+Trained as a psychologist at the Universidad de los Andes in Colombia, she has had experience counselling patients and their families in the palliative care setting in Colombia and in Australia.
 She has also taught and mentored health professionals in Australia and Switzerland at the undergraduate and postgraduate level in topics such as self-care, self-awareness, communication, and professional grief.

 Three PhD candidates with a background in Health Sciences support the different sub-projects within the larger Eccellenza project.